-Tarantulas are very low-maintenance pets.
-They require a simple enclosure, infrequent feeding, and not much else.
+The Chaco Golden Knee Tarantula is a very low-maintenance pet.
+It requires a simple enclosure, infrequent feeding, and not much else.
 However, while they might be low-maintenance, there are some things that you must know to properly care for them.

-Since the CGKT is a large spider they need a relatively spacious enclosure.
+Since the Chaco Golden Knee is a large tarantula they need a relatively spacious enclosure.
 At a minimum, an adult needs a terrarium that’s 20 inches long, 10 inches wide, and 18 inches high.
 Slings and juveniles can be in much smaller enclosures but make sure that their habitat grows with them.

 When selecting an enclosure for a terrestrial species such as these, length is always most important than height.